Diabetic nephropathy (kidney disease)

-Other diagnostic tests may include the following:
+Other diagnostic tests may include:

 Treatment for advanced diabetic nephropathy

 - Symptom management.
-If you choose not to have dialysis or a kidney transplant, your life expectancy generally would be only a few months.
-You may receive treatment to help keep you comfortable.
+If you have kidney failure and you don't want dialysis or a kidney transplant, you'll likely live only a few months.
+Treatment may help keep you comfortable.

 Potential future treatments

-For example, some researchers think that if a person's diabetes can be cured by a future treatment such as pancreas islet cell transplant or stem cell therapy, kidney function may improve.
-These therapies, as well as new medications, are still under investigation.
+For example, some researchers think that if a person's diabetes can be cured by a future treatment such as pancreas islet cell transplant or stem cell therapy, the kidneys might work better.
+These therapies, as well as new medicines, are still being studied.